pnlbwh/pnlpipe-containers/docs/README.md

 With the above `docker run` command, just mount another directory that contains your data that you would like to analyze using *pnlpipe*:

-> docker run --rm -ti -v /host/path/to/freesurfer/license.txt:/home/pnlbwh/freesurfer-7.1.0/license.txt -v /host/path/to/myData:/home/pnlbwh/myData tbillah/pnlpipe
+    docker run --rm -ti -v /host/path/to/freesurfer/license.txt:/home/pnlbwh/freesurfer-7.1.0/license.txt \
+    -v /host/path/to/myData:/home/pnlbwh/myData \
+    tbillah/pnlpipe

 The files you generate at `/home/pnlbwh/myData` are saved at `/host/path/to/myData`.

 **NOTE** The container `tbillah/pnlpipe` is not equipped with GUI.
-So, if you need to visually look at your MRI, launch fsleyes, freeview etc from your host machine, not from the container.
-Since processed data is saved in the host directory that you mounted on the container, it shouldn't be a problem to explore them from your host machine.
+So, if you need to visually look at your MRI-- launch fsleyes, freeview etc from your host machine, not from the container.
+Since processed data is saved in the host directory that you mounted on the container, it should not be a problem to explore them from your host machine.
+Optionally, if you want to run applications that require GUI support, please see https://github.com/tashrifbillah/glxgears-containers for details.